solspace/ee-freeform/documentation/freeform.form.md

 		* Ex: `inputAttributes: { "readonly": true, "data-field-id": "test" }`
 	* `useRequiredAttribute: true` <a href="#param-userequiredattribute" id="param-userequiredattribute" class="docs-anchor">#</a>
 		* Adds `required` attribute to input fields that have been set to be required in Composer.
+	* `dynamicNotification: { recipients: ["admin@example.com", "support@example.com"], template: "test.html" }` <a href="#param-dynamicnotification" id="param-dynamicnotification" class="docs-anchor">#</a>
+		* Allows using a dynamic template level notification for a more fine-grained control.
+		* Hard code values or pass a value from another element such as an Entry.
+		* For Database entry based templates, specify the handle for `template`.
+		* For Twig file based templates, specify the full file name including **.html** for `template`.

 ## Usage in Templates <a href="#templates" id="templates" class="docs-anchor">#</a>